OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 },
 ```

-If a ready-made framework feature or library function is used to verify password complexity, verify the configuraion against the OWASP password complexity requirements (see "remediation" below).
+If a ready-made framework feature or library function is used to verify password complexity, verify the configuration against the OWASP password complexity requirements (see "remediation" below).

 #### Dynamic Analysis